Personal Statement

 Greetings!

-My interests are centered around the interplay between different forms of organized violence and the process of state building, development, and identity formation.
+My interests are centered around the interplay between organized violence and the process of state building, development, and identity formation.

 In my recent work, I utilized historical data on the spread of the Bolshevik insurgency in 1917 and quasi-experimental methods to study how local economic grievances and exposure to information coming from the central government affect the fight for territorial control in post-revolutionary contexts.
 My interests also include interactions between the central state and local actors and how they influence the well-being of communities, and efficiency in implementing reforms.